KutuevVladimir/ugadayka/WebApiExample/README.md

 ## But first

-One needs to configure the databese (currently MySql is used), for this `dotnet-eq` cli tool needs to be installed with
+One needs to configure the databese (currently MySql is used), for this `dotnet-ef` cli tool needs to be installed with
 ```bash
 dotnet tool install --global dotnet-ef
 ```